caseypaquola/BigBrainWarp/docs/pages/installation.rst

 ********************************
 1. Clone the GitHub repository to your local machine (https://github.com/caseypaquola/BigBrainWarp.git)
 2. Edit the first two lines of 'BigBrainWarp/scripts/init.sh' file based on the specific paths of your machine.
 These direct the script to BigBrainWarp and minc2
-3. Prior to running any scripts, pull extra files from other places on the internet and set the necessary global environment variables with
+3. Prior to running any scripts, set the necessary global environment variables pull extra files from other places on the internet with:

 .. code-block:: bash

+	# run within BigBrainWarp github repo
-	source BigBrainWarp/scripts/init.sh
+	source scripts/init.sh
-	bash BigBrainWarp/scripts/downloads.sh
+	bash scripts/downloads.sh

 If you're working with a local version, you will also need to set up the dependencies: